harrisonlab/phytophthora/P.cac_10300_bioinf.md

 	Lib5R=$CurPath/$MatePath/R/Pcact10300_S2_L001_R2_001_trim_rev.fq.gz
 ```

-Unfortunately this assembly required more RAm than available on the 96Gb worker node.
+Unfortunately this assembly required more RAM than available on the 96Gb worker node.

 As such Velvet can not be used until a node with more RAM become available.